rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 ## 2. Authentication

-The Trusted Data Agent REST API requires authentication for all endpoints except public registration.
+The Uderia Platform REST API requires authentication for all endpoints except public registration.
 We support two authentication methods optimized for different use cases.

 ### 2.1.
 Access Tokens (Recommended)